Skip to content

 • • Sites unwilling to merge, prune, or reframe overlapping pages.

-What the audit should diagnose
+What the review should diagnose

 Which pages should lead, which pages should support them, where overlap exists, and where schema, taxonomy, or internal links are making the whole system harder to interpret.